 Your personal writing can heal, grow, and transform your life.
 Give your words permission to change you. – Sandra Marinella

-So one day, it just occurred to me to start a private blog (website server shut down, so I can’t access/retrieve it anymore), which served as my online diary for more than 3 years.
+So one day, it just occurred to me to start a private blog, which served as my online diary for more than 3 years.
 It’s only now, through Sandra’s insights in this book, that I realized how much it has helped me through the toughest times of my life (dealing with my hyperthyroidism and losing my father to cancer).

 This is the main message of The Story You Need to Tell.
 After digging out and re-reading her 27 old journals, Sandra came to realize how writing facilitated her healing from the death of her brother, post-partum depression, her son’s mental illness, and her cancer, followed by her son’s cancer.